guildai/guild.ai/pages/start/guildfile.md

 Continue?
 (Y/n)
 ```

-Note that you run `train` and not `train.py` above. `train` is the
+Note that you run `train` rather than `train.py` above. `train` is the
 *operation* defined in the Guild file. `train.py` refers to the Python
 script directly.
 Guild supports both methods: running operations
 defined in Guild files and running scripts.

+!!! tip
-!!! tip While it's convenient to run scripts directly in Guild, we
+    While it's convenient to run scripts directly in Guild, we
     recommend that you use a Guild file to explicitly define
     operations for your day-to-day workflow.
-When running scripts
-    directly, Guild makes some assumptions about your script
+Guild file operations are
+    configured explicitly and discoverable as show above.
+They support
+    a wide range of features that are not available when running
+    scripts directly.
+For more information, see [Guild File
+    Reference](/reference/guildfile.md).

 ## Summary